eventql/evcollect/README.md

   - Every 30s, evcollectd will call the "app_stats.sh" shell script and emit the returned JSON as "cluster.app_stats"
   - Every emitted event will be sent to kafka and eventql

+Here is what the "logs.access_log" event could look like:

+    {
+      ...
+    }

+And here is what the "cluster.system_stats" event could look like:

+    {
+      ...
+    }

 ## Building